dokeeno/dokeeno.github.com/_posts/2012-05-30-product-tour.md

 If you have a **"Online Product or Service"**, yes you can.

-Dokeeno can be used with **Blogs and Forums** too, but what you get from Dokeeno is minimum compared with above.

 ##Do I need Dokeeno?
 Look at following set of questions?